webigorkiev/indexdump/README.md

 To work correctly, all **text fields must be stored**.
 If the field is only indexed - you can not get the original data.
 If the index specifies absolute path for the exceptions, stopwords and wordforms files, they are required for backup.
 File paths are automatically changed to current_directory/index_name/file_name.
-To backup these files, you need to have read access or use sudo
+To back up these files, you need to have read access or use sudo

 WARNING: Testing only on Manticore Search 5 for RT indexes